azuredevcollege/trainingdays/day6/challenges/challenge3.md

 - Creating Networks
 - Checking connection differences between different networks

-In this challange, we're gonna play with Volume and Network objects which are the most important docker objects after images and containers.
+In this challenge, we're gonna play with Volume and Network objects which are the most important docker objects after images and containers.

 ## Exercises